martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 |**DICE x y [z]** | Unary operator.
 Returns a random, seeded number between x and y.
 An optional custom seed (z) can be supplied.
 The random number always depends on the global story seed and will return the same number for the same story seed, making the system deterministic.
 You can use property values in all parameters. `(DICE 2 3 PropertyName)`|

 #### Context Menu
-The context menu contains all of items that can be used in the **&#xf0cb; Availability Expression**.
-Clicking on any item will display it after the cursor.
+The context menu contains all of the items that can be used in the **&#xf0cb; Availability Expression**.
+Clicking any item will display it after the cursor.
 If an item inside the availability expression is selected, it will be replaced by the selection in the context menu.
-Selecting a sub-expression and clicking on the **()** item will enclose the item inside parenthesis.
+Selecting a sub-expression and clicking the **()** item will enclose the item inside parenthesis.

 ![Availability expression context menu](ContextMenuAvailabilityExpression.png)